 - Add a fun tag that says: "This homemade Limoncello was bottled on [give date] and can be enjoyed for several years to come.
 Store it in the freezer, and enjoy it as a refreshing liqueur to sip after dinner."

-Reprinted with permission from Gifts Cooks Love by Diane Morgan and Sur La Table (Andrews McMeel 2010).
+This recipe is reprinted with permission from "Gifts Cooks Love" by Diane Morgan and Sur La Table (Andrews McMeel 2010).
 (Buy on Amazon.)